valhalla/valhalla-docs/add-routing-to-a-map.md

 ## Add references to CSS and JavaScript files

+When you request a route from Mapzen Turn-by-Turn, you are sending and receiving [JSON](https://en.wikipedia.org/wiki/JSON), which is a human-readable text format.
+This JSON can then be drawn on a map and shown as instructions for maneuvers along the route.
+The Leaflet JavaScript library, which provides tools for zooming, displaying attributions, and drawing symbols, is one way you can display routes on web and mobile maps.
+Leaflet is extensible, and developers have built additional tools for Leaflet maps, including the [Leaflet Routing Machine (LRM)](http://www.liedman.net/leaflet-routing-machine/) and Mapzen plug-ins for routing.

 Because you are working with several external cascading style sheet (CSS) and JavaScript files, you need to add references to them in your index.html file.
 These include style sheets and JavaScript files for Leaflet, Leaflet Routing Machine, and Mapzen Turn-by-Turn.
-You will need to add these into the <head> and <body> sections of the index.html.
+You will need to add these into the `<head>` and `<body>` sections of the index.html.

-You will need to modify the path to reflect your working directory if you are not using the folder names suggested in the earlier section.
+You are linking to these CSS and JS files from a remote website, rather than from a file on your machine.
+You can also find these files on the web or install them through a package manager if you prefer to download a local copy.

 1. In index.html, in the `<head>` section, add a reference to your Leaflet CSS file.